haplesshero13/haplesshero13.github.io/index.md

 Hi, I'm Avery.
 I design and build unique, illuminating ways to understand AI and agentic behavior.

-I'm a researcher collaborating with [David Bau](https://baulab.info/)'s laboratory, a member of [MIT AI Alignment](https://aialignment.mit.edu/) (MAIA), and an incoming [CBAI Fellow](https://www.cbai.ai/summer-research-fellowship-26) this summer with [Jayson Lynch](https://futuretech.mit.edu/team/jayson-lynch) of MIT FutureTech.
-I have ongoing frontier AI lab engagements.
+I'm a researcher collaborating with [David Bau](https://baulab.info/)'s laboratory, a member of [MIT AI Alignment](https://aialignment.mit.edu/) (MAIA), and a [CBAI Fellow](https://www.cbai.ai/summer-research-fellowship-26) this summer with [Jayson Lynch](https://futuretech.mit.edu/team/jayson-lynch) of MIT FutureTech.

 Before transitioning to AI research, I spent over 12 years as a software product engineer, with my longest tenure at Pivotal Labs.